JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7960 days**.

-And here is a just a random fact -  **An ear of corn consists of 80% water**.
+And here is a just a random fact -  **Oak trees can live 200 or more years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)